stackbit-projects/kangyeonlee-72ee9/src/pages/portfolio/project-12.md

 ### How it manages all advertisements and the profit would check clearly and simplify

-My goal at ad Knowva was totally simplified to all control together on the dashboard.
+My goal was to visualize Heidi's features and business terms that are difficult to figure out to customers.

 ![](/images/empty_100.png)